Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 Did it work with Netflix?

-Netflix list of top shows in Australia today with Turbo VPN in the foreground
+Netflix lists of top shows and movies in Australia with Turbo VPN in the foreground

 DNS leak tests